Mirapex ER Dosage

 MIRAPEX ER tablets have not been studied in patients with severe renal impairment (creatinine clearance <30 mL/min) or patients on hemodialysis, and are not recommended in these patients.

-Patients may be switched overnight from immediate-release pramipexole tablets to MIRAPEX ER tablets at the same daily dose.
+Patients with Parkinson's disease may be switched overnight from immediate-release pramipexole tablets to MIRAPEX ER tablets at the same daily dose.
 When switching between immediate-release pramipexole tablets and MIRAPEX ER tablets, patients should be monitored to determine if dosage adjustment is necessary.